resthub/springmvc-router/README.md

 ### Create your route configuration file

-The example above will load the configuration file using the classloader - so create a new file in your project `src/main/resources/routes.conf`.
+The example above will load the configuration file using Spring ResourceLoader - so create a new file in your project `src/main/resources/routes.conf`.

 Routes configuration
 --------------------